anuket-project/anuket-specifications/CONTRIBUTING.md

   - **Workstream Name**: This label applies to both issues and PRs to indicate which project the issue/PR is targeting.
   - **Chapter Number**: This label applies to PRs (and optionally to issues) to indicate which chapter the PR is targeting.
   - **General**: This label applies to both issues and PRs to indicate that this issue/PR is not corresponding to any particular chapter/file.
-  - **Major/Minor**: This bale applies to both issues and PRs to indicate if the issue/PR is addressing a major or minor change.
+  - **Major/Minor**: This label applies to both issues and PRs to indicate if the issue/PR is addressing a major or minor change.
+  - **WIP**: This label applies to PRs to indicate that this PR is still being developed and no reviews/approvals are still expected.
   - **Enhancement**: This label applies to both issues and PRs to indicate that the issue/Pr is proposing an Enhancement.
   - **Returned**: This label applies to both issues and PRs to indicate that the issue/PR has been returned for reasons such as (more information needed, not a high priority, no longer valid, etc).
   - **Idle**: This label will be **automatically** applied to both issues/Labels to indicate that no activity has been observed on the issue/PR for some determined time frame.
 This an trigger an action to close the issue/PR.